Unponderable/NGU-Rebirth-Script/README.md

 # NGU Rebirth Script

-Compatible with NGU Idle Build 0.402
+Rebirth and Challenge Script for NGU Idle

 Written by Unponderable and Tatsumasa.

 Also thanks to EvoGeek, the genesis of much of this script.

 REQUIREMENTS TO FULLY USE THIS SCRIPT:
-Must have 1-energy-capped all Basic Training skills Must have unlocked: Wandoos, NGUs, Yggdrasil, ITOPOD Must have purchased with XP: Training Auto Advance, 2+ Loadout Slots, Custom Energy Button 1 Must have puchased with AP: Insta Training Cap (10,000 AP)
+1. Must have 1-energy-capped all Basic Training skills
+2. Must have unlocked: Wandoos, NGUs, Yggdrasil, ITOPOD
+3. Must have purchased with XP: Training Auto Advance, 2+ Loadout Slots, Custom Energy Button 1
+4. Must have puchased with AP: Insta Training Cap (10,000 AP)

 I strongly suggest having Auto-boost, Auto-merge, and some variety of loot filter, as the script does not (currently) do inventory management.